 US vs. Iran

-- Just before The Great Politics Mess-Up, Harold Coyle (who also wrote Team Yankee) published Sword Point, which featured a three-way war between the USSR, Iran, and the USA.
+- Just before the end of the Cold war, Harold Coyle (who also wrote Team Yankee) published Sword Point, which featured a three-way war between the USSR, Iran, and the USA.
 USSR invades for the oil US opposes USSR, and Iran doesn't want either of them.

 - Battlefield 3 the USA goes to war with Iran to track down a terrorist leader.